ultravideo/uvgVenctester/README.md

 - The file names must contain the resolution, and may contain the framerate,  frame count, bit depth, and chroma format `(?P<name>.+)_(?P<width>\d+)x(?P<height>\d+)_?(?P<fps>\d+)?_?(?P<total_frames>\d+)?.yuv`
     - If the name doesn't contain the framerate, it is assumed to be 25 FPS
     - If the name doesn't contain the frame count, it is computed automatically from the size of the file, with the assumption that chroma is 420 and 8 bits are used for each pixel
-    - Regexes that are used to match the file names can be added and removed to the variable `Cfg().sequence_formats`
+    - Regexes that are used to match the file names can be added and removed to the variable `Cfg().sequence_formats` and must use named parameters.

 `main.py`:
 ```python